 Do You Need Planning Permission for a Conservatory?
 This can be one of the first questions asked by anybody wanting to add a conservatory to their home, and in most cases, you will not need planning permission.
 This is because conservatories are considered permitted development and are therefore exempt from Planning Permission.
 In fact, planning legislation has been relaxed in recent years making it a far more straightforward process for you to add a conservatory to your home.

 This is brilliant news for you, makes your life a lot easier, and it means adding an extra room to your property doesn’t come burdened with any extra paperwork.
-In fact, even if you live within an elegant conservation area, you’re still fine to proceed without an application for planning permission.
+In fact, even if you live within an elegant conservation area, you’re still fine to proceed without an application for conservatory planning permission.

-When you will need Conservatory Planning Permission
+When do you need Planning Permission for a Conservatory?

 They include conditions such as: